WeAreWizards/blog/content/articles/looking-at-payments.md

 Most Software As A Service business operate with monthly plans with various tiers.
 In Europe, before 2015, the supplier would charge the VAT rate of their own country to their customers: for example if the supplier was based in the UK and the customer in France, the supplier would charge the UK VAT rate.

 Since 2015 however, the supplier now has to charge the VAT rate of the customer's country and report sales to that country.
 This change was made to prevent unfair competition from countries with a lower VAT rate, with big companies moving to Luxembourg for example.
-Regulators only forgot to set a lower limit (they are apparently now thinking of a £5k limit) and didn't think of SME or thought about it and decided that crippling european businesses would be a good idea.
+Regulators only forgot to set a lower limit (they are apparently now thinking of a £5k limit) and didn't think of SME or thought about it and decided that crippling European businesses would be a good idea.
 Note that this change only applies to B2C customers.

 This article will focus on what it means for a UK based VAT registered company as it is our case.